 And because less than two years ago, Adepoju — one of some 200 refugees packed in a water-logged boat pushed off from Libya and bound for anywhere in Europe — was plucked from the sea by the Italian coast guard, escaping a fate his two brothers elsewhere on the boat could not.

-Once a refugee himself, he is now a Mormon missionary serving in a country that has become an arrival point of sorts for fleeing refugees — not for Italy’s own choosing, but for geographic realities.
+Once a refugee himself, he is now a Latter-day Saint missionary serving in a country that has become an arrival point of sorts for fleeing refugees — not for Italy’s own choosing, but for geographic realities.

 “I don’t think about myself anymore,” Elder Adepoju said in a recent interview with the Deseret News.
 “I think and feel for them.
 I feel for the people who left everything they had and came to this place with nothing but their life.”